Kasdal/FYP-Report/notes.md

 Overall, the goal of this CI-CD project is to make the software development process more efficient, reliable, and scalable, enabling teams to deliver high-quality software updates to their users more quickly and with fewer errors.

 ## Rationale for the Project
-As a software developer and Dev-Ops enthusiast, I have long recognized the importance of automation in streamlining the development process and reducing costs.
-When I was introduced to CI-CD during my internship, I was immediately struck by the potential of this approach to transform the way we build, test, and deploy code changes.
+As a software developer and Dev-Ops enthusiast, I am well aware of the benefits of automating processes in order to optimize the development process and decrease expenses.
+When I was first introduced to continuous integration and continuous deployment (CI-CD) during my internship, I was immediately drawn to the potential this methodology had to revolutionize how code modifications are created, tested, and deployed.

-Through the use of tools such as git, Github, Jenkins, Docker, and AWS, a CI-CD pipeline can automate the process of building, testing, and deploying code changes, reducing the time and effort required to bring new features and updates to production.
-This not only improves the efficiency of the development process, but also helps to ensure the reliability and quality of the final product.
+Utilizing tools such as git, Github, Jenkins, Docker, and AWS, a CI-CD pipeline can automate the steps of building, testing, and deploying code changes, decreasing the time and effort needed to bring new features and updates to production.
+This not only increases the efficiency of the development process, but also helps to guarantee the reliability and quality of the final product.

-I have therefore made it a priority to advocate for the implementation of a CI-CD pipeline at my current organization.
-I am confident that this approach will greatly benefit our team and our users, and I am excited to see the positive impact it can have on our development process.
-By embracing automation and adopting a CI-CD workflow, I believe we can significantly improve the speed and reliability of our software development process, while also reducing costs and minimizing errors.
+I have therefore made it a priority to learn about and understand the implementation of a CI-CD pipeline.
+I am confident that this approach has the potential to greatly benefit any organization and its users, and I am eager to see the positive impact it can have on the software development process.
+By embracing automation and adopting a CI-CD workflow, I believe it is possible to significantly enhance the speed and reliability of the development process, while also reducing costs and minimizing errors.

 ## Goals and Requirements